easttennesseecc-star/Q-Top-Dog-IDE/PRODUCT_LED_GROWTH_PLAYBOOK.md

 **Week 11-12**: Extension Marketplace + AI Agents
 ```
 Action: 1,000+ extensions available
-├─ Effect: Q-IDE becomes the platform
+├─ Effect: Top Dog becomes the platform
-├─ Developer motivation: "I can build on Q-IDE"
+├─ Developer motivation: "I can build on Top Dog"
 ├─ Network effect: More extensions → more users
 ├─ Creator incentive: 15% of sales goes to creators

 Why it works:
 ├─ Extensions = features without your team building them
-├─ Creators = advocates = tell their audiences about Q-IDE
+├─ Creators = advocates = tell their audiences about Top Dog
 ├─ Users = loyal (invested in extensions they use)
 └─ Community = self-sustaining ecosystem
 ```